 10- Distractions: The noisy workplace, heavy flow of incoming calls, household duties in work hours and so on.
 You end up not meeting the targets and ultimately get demotivated!

 How to Cure: Have a well organized time table and a distraction free work space.
+For instance, a well defined editorial calendar can save tons of time when you are doing content marketing.

 11- Inadequate Encouragement: You need to encourage yourself time to time.
 Not doing so results as de-motivating yourself.